 Section 24-130(b)(5) of the Subdivision Regulations states "Where a property is located outside the Chesapeake Bay Critical Areas Overlay Zones the preliminary plan and all plans associated with the subject application shall demonstrate the preservation and/or restoration of regulated environmental features in a natural state to the fullest extent possible consistent with the guidance provided by the Environmental Technical Manual established by Subtitle 25."
-Based on the level of design information available at the present time, the regulated environmental features on the subject property have been preserved and/or restored to the fullest extent practicable.
+Based on the level of design information available at the present time, the regulated environmental features on the subject property have been preserved and/or restored to the fullest extent practicable, based on the limits of disturbance shown on the Type 1 tree conservation plan.

-16. Urban Design-Conformance with the Zoning Ordinance is evaluated, as follows:
+13. Urban Design-Conformance with the Zoning Ordinance is evaluated, as follows:

 Conformance with the Requirements of the D-D-O Zone Standards of the Sector Plan The subject site is governed by the D-D-O Zone standards approved with the sector plan and mixed-use development uses are permitted on the property, subject to the approval of a DSP.
 In accordance with the sector plan, D-D-O Zone standards replace comparable standards and regulations of the Zoning Ordinance where applicable.
-Whenever a conflict exists between the

-D-D-O Zone standards and the Zoning Ordinance, or the 2010 Prince George's County Landscape Manual (Landscape Manual), the D-D-O Zone shall prevail.
+Whenever a conflict exists between the D-D-O Zone standards and the Zoning Ordinance, or the 2010 Prince George's County Landscape Manual (Landscape Manual), the D-D-O Zone shall prevail.
 For development standards not covered by the D-D-O Zone, the Zoning Ordinance or Landscape Manual shall serve as the requirements, as stated in Section 27-548.21 of the Zoning Ordinance.
 Conformance with the regulations and standards of the D-D-O Zone will be further reviewed at the time of DSP.